snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md

 <Tabs groupId="dbt-packages">
 <TabItem value="web" label="Snowplow Web" default>

 - `snowplow_web`: Recommended way to run the package.
-This selection includes all models within the Snowplow Web as well as any custom models you have created.
+This selection includes all models within the Snowplow Web as well as any custom models you have created
 - `snowplow_web_lean_tests`: Recommended way to test the models within the package.
-See the testing section for more details.
+See the testing section for more details

 </TabItem>
 <TabItem value="mobile" label="Snowplow Mobile">

 - `snowplow_mobile`: Recommended way to run the package.
-This selection includes all models within the Snowplow Mobile as well as any custom models you have created.
+This selection includes all models within the Snowplow Mobile as well as any custom models you have created
 - `snowplow_mobile_lean_tests`: Recommended way to test the models within the package.
-See the testing section for more details.
+See the testing section for more details

 </TabItem>
 <TabItem value="media" label="Snowplow Media Player">

 - `snowplow_web`:  Recommended way to run the package.
-This selection includes all models within the Snowplow Web and Snowplow Media Player as well as any custom models you have created.
+This selection includes all models within the Snowplow Web and Snowplow Media Player as well as any custom models you have created
 - `snowplow_web_lean_and_media_player_tests`: Recommended way to test the models within the package.
 See the testing section for more details.
-- `snowplow_media_player_tests`: Runs all tests within the Snowplow Media Player Package and any custom models tagged with `snowplow_media_player`.
+- `snowplow_media_player_tests`: Runs all tests within the Snowplow Media Player Package and any custom models tagged with `snowplow_media_player`
-- `snowplow_web_and_media_player_tests`: Runs all tests within the Snowplow Web and Snowplow Media Player Package and any custom models tagged with `snowplow_media_player` or `snowplow_web_incremental`.
+- `snowplow_web_and_media_player_tests`: Runs all tests within the Snowplow Web and Snowplow Media Player Package and any custom models tagged with `snowplow_media_player` or `snowplow_web_incremental`

 </TabItem>
 <TabItem value="normalize" label="Snowplow Normalize">